Publish and share research data

 In Europe and USA, researchers are more often required to publish scientific articles open access as well as the data on which the research results are based.

 According to KI's open access policy, publications must, whenever possible, comply with the FAIR (Findable, Accessible, Interoperable, Reusable) principles.

 In order to make your data available and publish it open access, it is recommended that you register it in a data repository.
 In this way, your dataset is also assigned a unique ID, a permanent identifier, also called a PID, which can refer to one or more objects.

 KIB:s workshops about research data

 Order a workshop about research data ("on demand")

 Are you interested in publishing research data?
-Data Access Unit can hold tailor-made workshops for research groups or similar groups.
+Data Access Unit can hold tailor-made workshops for research groups, departments and units.
 Let us know you're interested and we will get back to you as soon as we can.